-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-This year, an estimated 21,600 adults (13,230 men and 8,370 women) in the United States will be diagnosed with stomach cancer.
-It is estimated that 10,990 deaths (6,740 men and 4,250 women) from this disease will occur this year.
+This year, an estimated 26,370 (16,480 men and 9,890 women) in the United States will be diagnosed with stomach cancer.

 The incidence of stomach cancer varies in different parts of the world.
 Although stomach cancer is decreasing in Western countries, it is still one of the most common cancer types worldwide.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.